Probability of Mutually Exclusive Events

 2. understand that the probabilities of an exhaustive set of mutually exclusive events add up to 1;

-3. athe addition law in calculating the probability of mutually exclusive events.
+3. and use the addition law in calculating the probability of mutually exclusive events.

 Key Stage 4: Probability